-Carmen Wright
+Ms. Carmen Wright

-Assistant Chief Procurement Officer for Project Delivery
+Office of Project Delivery

 South Carolina Department of Transportation

 955 Park Street, Room 101

 Columbia, South Carolina 29202-0191

 Proposers are responsible for affecting delivery by the date in the Milestone Schedule.
 Late submissions will be rejected without opening.
 SCDOT accepts no responsibility for misdirected or lost Proposals.